Italian Presidency 2013-2014

 - Milano, 8 May 2014.
 A Digital Agenda for the Alps: promoting Competitiveness and Social Inclusion - Press release

-The cross-border cooperation in the management of mountain areas is the main theme of the Alpine Convention, whose experiences and good practices gained in twenty years of working together, have inspired the creation of other international agreements for the Mountain.
-These included, for example, the Carpathian Convention with which from the very beginning the Alps have created a fruitful cooperation.
+The cross-border cooperation in the management of mountain areas is the main theme of the Alpine Convention, whose experiences and good practices gained in twenty years of working together, have inspired the creation of other international agreements for mountains.
+These include, for example, the Carpathian Convention with which from the very beginning the Alps have created a fruitful cooperation.

 The Task Force Mountain Cooperation, a tool for the deepening and enhancement of the cooperation forms among Countries as regards mountain policies, was coordinated by UNEP Vienna, precisely by the Interim Secretariat of the Carpathian Convention.
 During the biennium the Task Force has played an important role for the definition of common actions and policies for the mountains to be proposed to the International community; for example it has contributed to the drafting of a joint Alpine-Carpathian declaration on climate change in connection with the Task Force on Climate Change.
 The document was be submitted to the respective Conferences of the Parties and was be presented at the United Nations Framework Convention on Climate Change in Lima (December 2014).